Need to organize your life? Learn how to organize all aspects of your life using a bullet journal!

 Here are some bujo health trackers ideas we love:

 - Bullet journal workout spread.
-By planning your workouts in advance, keeping track of your goals and progress you are more likely to make your fitness a priority.
+By planning your workouts in advance, and keeping track of your goals and progress you are more likely to make your fitness a priority.
 It can also be a huge boost to self-confidence when you start ticking off those completed workouts.
 Keeping track can also help you see when you are more likely to miss workouts and why.
 Which in turn allows you to make a workout plan that suits you better.

 - Food and Diet Trackers.
 We already mentioned meal planning and weight loss trackers, but keeping a detailed log of your food habits makes it easier to break bad eating habits and create new ones.